Saccharine-Coal/Isometric-Farm-Demo/README.md

 The camera is moved using the arrow keys.
 The return key changes the currently selected tile into a 'dirt' tile.

 # Future Goals
--Separate background tiles from sprites that exist above it.
+- Separate background tiles from sprites that exist above it.
--Implement crop tiles that randomly incremently grow.
+- Implement crop tiles that randomly incremently grow.
--Create a monetary system and a display for the system.
+- Create a monetary system and a display for the system.

 # Artwork
 All artwork is created by me unless otherwise stated.